luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 ## The *freemen* won the dispute by the democratic vote of the people.

-So, the king-men were had to comply with the interests of the country; however, we will see that this did not last and they became a danger to the country.
+So, the king-men we obliged to comply with the interests of the country; however, we will see that this did not last and they became a danger to the country.

 > 8 Now those who were in favor of kings were **those of high birth**, and they sought to be kings; and they were **supported by those who sought power and authority over the people.**
 >
 > [Alma 51:8][9] (Book of Mormon)

-Sound familiar?
 Hollywood elite?
 Fortune 500 CEO elite?
 Media elite?
 Political elite?
 Shadow government elite?
 These groups certainly seem to fit profile of the king-men.
+And there are evidences of financial support from the likes of George Soros.

 > 9 But behold, this was a **critical time for such contentions to be among the people of Nephi**; for behold, Amalickiah had again stirred up the hearts of the people of the Lamanites against the people of the Nephites, and he was gathering together soldiers from all parts of his land, and arming them, and preparing for war with all diligence; for he had sworn to drink the blood of Moroni.
 >